AKushWarrior/starfruit/README.md

 To use, call methods on the singleton instance collectionUtils (e.g. `collectionUtils.chunks([1, 2, 3, 4, 5, 6], 2)` ).

 ##### StarStats (`List<num>`)
 To use, collect a list of numerical input data.
+You can then call StarStats methods on it, because StarStats is defined as an extension on List<num>.

 ##### StarStatsXY (```Map<num,num>``` of points)
 To use, collect input data formatted {x1: y1, x2: y2, x3: y3, ...}.
 You can then call StarStatsXY methods